Congregation Ohab Zedek: 116th Street building

 In 1906–07 the congregation built and moved into a "monumental" building on 116th Street, in the newly fashionable neighborhood of Harlem.
 The "monumental" design was influenced by the Gothic character of the previous Norfolk Street home.
 The street-facing gable prominently featured a large four-centered arch-headed window over a large pedimented doorcase, appearing styled in loose or Vernacular Gothic on the interface of Moorish Revival architecture.

 The famous singer Yossele Rosenblatt was a cantor there from 1911 to 1926, and again in 1929.

 In 1926 OZ moved to its present building at 118 West 95th Street; the 116th Street property was sold, eventually becoming the Baptist Temple Church, which occupied the location for over five decades.
 Conversion into a church removed the Jewish-themed terracotta ornaments.
 Costly structural damage necessitated the building's demolition, which occurred slowly throughout late 2009 and early 2010.

 West 95th Street

 The current synagogue building at 118 West 95th Street (constructed in 1926) is noted for its Moorish Revival architecture.
 Designed by architect Charles B. Myers, the interior features magnificent Mudéjar style plasterwork.
 The building was listed on the National Register of Historic Places on August 18, 2017.

 Early in the 21st century, the congregation became known for attracting large numbers of Orthodox Jewish singles to its services and programs.
 The congregation published a book in 2005 about its history, First Hungarian Congregation Ohab Zedek, written by Chaim Steinberger, a member of the congregation.

+Allen Schwartz has been the Rabbi since 1988.